 When you report a Yellow Card

-To submit a Yellow Card report, we require certain personal information.
+To submit a Yellow Card report, we require certain personal data.
 We ask for the reporter’s name and contact details so that we can get in touch if we need more information.
 We also require health and demographic details (such as age, sex, ethnicity etc) of the person affected by the incident to understand the impact on different populations.

 title, first name, last name